 Legitimate interest is distinct from consent.
-According to the ICO, “It is likely to be most appropriate where you use people’s data in ways they would reasonably expect and which have a minimal privacy impact, or where there is a compelling justification for the processing”.
+According to the Information Commissioner’s Office (ICO), “It is likely to be most appropriate where you use people’s data in ways they would reasonably expect and which have a minimal privacy impact, or where there is a compelling justification for the processing.”
 Should a business choose legitimate interest they have to be confident in demonstrating this as an appropriate legal basis.

 “Contract” is also a legal basis which may be applicable in some cases.
 It refers to instances where there are specific contract agreements in place between a business and its customers (data subjects) which allow the business to collect and process personal data.

-You can find details of all the legal bases here: https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/lawful-basis-for-processing/
+Click here for details of all the legal bases.

-The E-Privacy Directive is a lex specialis to the GDPR.
-This means that the E-Privacy Directive has to be applied where the rules are more specific than in the GDPR.
-The E-Privacy Directive obliges the controller to obtain consent for cookies and direct marketing.
-The E-Privacy Directive is currently under review and will be replaced by a Regulation within the next year or so.
+The ePrivacy Directive is a lex specialis (Latin for law governing a specific subject matter) to the GDPR.
+This means that the ePrivacy Directive has to be applied where the rules are more specific than in the GDPR.
+The ePrivacy Directive obliges the controller to obtain consent for cookies and direct marketing.
+The ePrivacy Directive is currently under review and will be replaced by a regulation within the next year or so.

 - An Industry Consent Solution

-Given the potentially significant impact on all forms of online advertising the industry has collaborated to create general standards and approaches.
-In November 2017 IAB Europe announced a technical standard for online consent and industry stakeholders are building a consent tool which is intended to ensure GDPR and ePrivacy Directive compliance in time for the May deadline.
-Please sign up for updates here.
+Given the potentially significant impact on all forms of online advertising, the industry has collaborated to create general standards and approaches.
+In November 2017 the Interactive Advertising Bureau (IAB) Europe announced a technical standard for online consent and industry stakeholders are building a consent tool which is intended to ensure GDPR and ePrivacy Directive compliance.

 Rakuten Marketing will be recommending a consent solution in the coming weeks; however, you may be able to use a version of your own.
 There are a variety of options and tools available online and we advise that solutions should be assessed to ensure they can be implemented to comply with the regulations.